 - High Traffic Neighborhoods: The sheer amount of people merging onto major roadways or turning into high traffic neighborhoods is a catalyst for accidents.

 If you've been injured in a Fort Lauderdale accident, it can be easy to believe that your accident was a one in a million situation.
 Unfortunately, that's simply not the case.
 Each day, dozens of drivers are involved in crashes on Fort Lauderdale's dangerous roadways.
 Negligent or distracted drivers are around every corner in this city, and your accident may have been truly unavoidable.

 However, that doesn't mean that you don't deserve compensation.
 In fact, it's quite the opposite.
-After being involved in an accident, reach out to a Fort Lauderdale auto accident attorney.
+After being involved in an accident, reach out to Fort Lauderdale auto accident attorneys.
 At Weinstein Legal, our dedicated attorneys are available 24/7 to help you in your time of need.
 Contact us today to seek the compensation you deserve for your injuries.